NENA911/NG911GISDataModel/README.md

 The Location Types defined in this registry include vehicles (e.g., "aircraft", "automobile", "bus", "bicycle", etc.).
 Upon discussion of the working group, it was agreed that it is uncommon to address a vehicle but rather the space the vehicle occupies.
-Therefore, the vehicle location types were excluded as it is unusual to address a location that moves.
+Therefore, the vehicle location types were excluded from the templates as it is unusual to address a location that moves.

 #### LandmarkNameCompleteAliasTable and LandmarkNamePartTable